Tackling California’s Housing Crisis: 8 Innovative Solutions for Affordable Housing

 Solutions to Affordable Housing Crisis with BFPM

-At BFPM, we are working with community groups and organizations focused on affordable housing to ensure everyone, regardless of their background or income, can live, work, and succeed in California and beyond.
+At BFPMInc., we work with community groups and organizations focused on affordable housing to ensure everyone, regardless of background or income, can live, work, and succeed in California and beyond.

 Trevor Henson